vuestorefront/vue-storefront/docs/guide/cookbook/vue.md

 [[toc]]

 ## 0. Introduction
 _**Vue.js**_ has been hotter than sun and sleeker than other competitors among frontend developers for many reasons in recent years.
 <br />
 <br />

-## 1.
+## 1. Debugging

 ### 1. Preparation